-- ensure that pupils are able to work individually, undisturbed and without access to any unauthorised material such as notes, textbooks or classroom displays; - ensure that pupils have been given the correct test papers.
-For the reading test, these are a reading booklet, It's a Dog's Life, and a Reading answer booklet.
-For the writing test, these are a writing answer booklet and a longer writing task booklet.
+- ensure that pupils are able to work individually, undisturbed and without access to any unauthorised material such as notes, textbooks or classroom displays - ensure that pupils have been given the correct test papers.
+For the reading test, these are a reading booklet, Stranger Than Fiction?, and a Reading answer booklet.
+For the writing test, these are a writing answer booklet and a writing prompt for the longer task.
 For the spelling test, pupils will have a spelling test booklet.
 A teacher's copy is also provided in each pupil pack, with the full text, including the words that the pupils are required to spell.
-The teacher's copy is required for the administration of the spelling test; - have ruled A4 paper for pupils who complete an answer booklet and ask for extra paper; - ensure that pupils write their names, the name of their school and the date in the spaces provided on the front cover of the answer booklets; - identify pupils requiring special arrangements and ensure that those arrangements are in place for the test (further information can be found on pages 29-44 of the 2003 Guidance on administering the years 7 and 8 tests booklet); - draw pupils' attention to the 'Remember' section on the front covers of the test booklets.
+The teacher's copy is required for the administration of the spelling test - have ruled A4 paper for pupils who complete an answer booklet and ask for extra paper - ensure that pupils write their names, the name of their school and the date in the spaces provided on the front cover of the answer booklets - identify pupils requiring special arrangements and ensure that those arrangements are in place for the test (further information can be found on pages 28-46 of the 2004 Guidance on administering the years 7 and 8 tests booklet) - draw pupils' attention to the 'Remember' section on the front covers of the test booklets.
 Before each test begins, teachers should read through this section with the pupils and advise them on how best to use their time.
-This is especially important for the reading and writing test, where timings may vary, depending on whether the test is administered in one or two sessions; - remind pupils that if they are unsure about what to do they may ask for help.
+This is especially important for the reading and writing test, where timings may vary, depending on whether the test is administered in one or two sessions - for the writing test, read through the writing prompt and planning sheet with the pupils before they begin each task.
+There should be no further discussion, nor should inappropriate support be given - remind pupils that if they are unsure about what to do they may ask for help.